AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 -   Replace system disks and select new operating systems.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md) or [Upgrade the operating systems of ECS instances in batches by replacing the system disks]().
 -   Create ECS instances from custom images that are imported from your computers.
     -   For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
-    -   For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
+    -   For information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
--   Patch operating systems.
+-   Patch the operating systems.

 ## Do operating systems have graphical interfaces?

 Each Windows operating system except for Windows Server Semi-Annual Channel offers a management desktop.
 For information about how to use Windows Server Semi-Annual Channel operating systems, see [Manage Windows Server Semi-Annual Channel images and instances](/intl.en-US/Images/FAQ/Manage Windows Server Semi-Annual Channel images and instances.md).

-Each Linux operating system offers a command-line interface.
+Each Linux operating system offers a command line interface.
 You can install a graphical desktop.

 ## How do I choose an operating system?